-When I started co-hosting, Stinger: The Entertainment Podcast with my friend, Shannon, we realized we had similar but also varied tastes in movies and shows.
+When I started co-hosting an entertainment podcast with my friend, Shannon, we realized we had similar but also varied tastes in movies and shows.
 So we’re constantly challenging each other to watch something new.

 My first challenge from her was to watch her very favorite show, The Walking Dead.
 This was one of those shows that I knew everybody (but me) watched and I was pretty sure I was never going to start.

 First of all, it was already several seasons in so I’d have nobody else watching it with me at the same time.
 Second of all, I figured it might be a little scary and it might be a little gross – two things I don’t generally like in my entertainment.
 But Shannon really likes this show so I tried it.